chickazee4/heirloom-ports/README.md

     # make install

 additional CMake options:
-* TAR_ENABLE_ZLIB - enable or disable ZLib support in heirloom tar (not essential, but useful, enabled by default)
+* ENABLE_ZLIB - enable or disable ZLib support in cpio (not essential, but useful, enabled by default)
-* TAR_ENABLE_BZ2 - enable or disable BZip2 library support in heirloom tar (again nonessential, just useful, and enabled by default)
+* ENABLE_BZ2 - enable or disable BZip2 library support in cpio (again nonessential, just useful, and enabled by default)
 * SHADOW_PASSWORDS - enable shadow support for passwords (usually necessary without PAM)
 * ENABLE_HNAMES - add an h- prefix to all main binaries so tools can be installed at the same time as their GNU, BSD, etc. equivalents (enabled by default)
 * ENABLE_ILLUMOS - build certain tools from illumos (opensolaris fork) which have improved functionality but may be larger and less conformant to the classic Unix style (disabled by default, currently only affects grep build)